 The Chase Freedom Card is Chase's answer to the Discover Card, with a similar rewards structure: 5 percent on categories that rotate every three months.
 But, since it's a MasterCard or Visa card, it's accepted at more places than Discover and American Express.

 You can earn 5 percent back on certain purchases.

 For example, from January to March 2018, you could earn 5 percent on spending at gas stations, drugstores, and Starbucks stores.
 However, to get that bonus, you must proactively sign up with Chase, either by phone or online (Discover has a similar program).

 Cash rewards can be redeemed for as little as $20 (same as Discover); they can also be redeemed for travel, gift cards, and merchandise.

 Chase Freedom Card includes Chase's new Blueprint program, which allows you to pay off some of your purchases without incurring interest while setting up a payment plan for the rest.

-I would recommend the Chase Freedom Card to those looking for a cash-back rewards card.
+The Chase Freedom Card is great for those looking for a cash-back rewards card.
 However, avoid carrying a balance on this card.
-Never carry a balance on the same card where you're trying to earn rewards - you'll just wind up increasing the size of your balance, which will only increase your finance charges, more than wiping out any rewards you earn.
+Never carry a balance on the same card where you're trying to earn rewards, as you'll just wind up increasing the size of your balance, which will only increase your finance charges, more than wiping out any rewards you earn.